eerieA/steam-reviews-analysis/README.md

 **Python and packages**

 Python `3.13.1`.
 See requirements.txt for packages.
+Note that torch+cu118 needs a GPU with CUDA.

 **Transformer model**